 (After making your deposit, please notify firstname.lastname@example.org of your name(s), type of membership, nationality/ties, gender(s) and the date and amount deposited.
 Please write "New Member" in the subject line of your email.)

-2. Fees can also be paid In person at any HMSC presentation or organized interest group meeting, for example at the next HMSC “Book Talk” event, June 23rd, or the next HMSC presentation by Kathy Morikawa on Sunday, July 28th.
+2. Fees can also be paid In person at any HMSC presentation or any organized interest group activity.

 (Note: Upcoming event details can be viewed at http://www.hokkaidomsc.org/events/)

 Thank you for your kind attention to these changes and for your continuing support of HMSC.
-If you have any questions or suggestions about the changes taking place, please contact Ken Hartmann the HMSC Chairperson by using the Contact link above.
+If you have any questions or suggestions about the changes taking place, please contact the Chairperson by using the Contact link above.

 May 31, 2019 The months of April and May has seen significant changes in our Executive Committee as several key members had stepped down from office after serving for four years.
 Due to personal reasons, turnover has been much greater than usual.
 In fact, the original leader of the group, Michiyo Yoshida, resigned due to her primary work with GoFly Wheelchairs, which will move and expand this year.
 We were fortunate to find a couple of new volunteers but still need several more to fill a variety of positions on the leadership team.
 We are especially hoping to find Japanese volunteers in order to maintain an intercultural balance of ideas.
 If you are interested in knowing what the leaders are doing, please contact Ken Hartmann.
 Ken was elected to be the Chairperson of the new Executive Committee.